Gomolemo-k/email-previewer-application/docs/architecture.md

-# MkSaaS Architecture Document
+# Application Architecture Document

 ## Introduction

-This document outlines the technical architecture for MkSaaS (Make AI SaaS), a comprehensive Next.js boilerplate designed to accelerate the development of profitable SaaS applications.
-Created by Fox, the founder of MkSaaS and Mkdirs, this template provides a complete foundation with essential SaaS features including authentication, payments, internationalization, newsletter management, dashboard, blog, documentation, and UI components.
+This document outlines the technical architecture for this SaaS application, a comprehensive Next.js system designed to provide essential SaaS features including authentication, payments, internationalization, newsletter management, dashboard, blog, documentation, and UI components.

 ### Purpose

 This architecture document serves to:
-1. Define the technical approach and structure of the MkSaaS template
+1. Define the technical approach and structure of the application
 2. Establish the system's components, interactions, and data flows
 3. Document design decisions and architectural patterns
-4. Provide guidance for developers extending or customizing the template
+4. Provide guidance for developers extending or customizing the system
 5. Ensure alignment with modern full-stack development best practices

 ### Scope

-The MkSaaS template architecture encompasses:
+The application architecture encompasses:
 - Full-stack Next.js 15 application with App Router
 - Authentication system with social providers
 - Payment integration with Stripe